lilactown/helix-spec-alpha/README.md

 - [x] Unform props
 - [x] Generators for props
 - [ ] Error boundary component for catching and explaining component spec errors
+- [ ] Guidance and support for reducing code size

 ## Usage